aleksander-piprek/SortingAlgorithms/README.md

 3. Pass the created vector in Step 1. as a parameter of given sorting algorithm to test it
 4. User has to change config having **simulationMode** and **vectorSize** depending on type of application:
 - **VectorSize** is the size of the initial vector
--  **Test** is just going to check if algorithms work correctly and print only time.
+-  **TEST** is just going to check if algorithms work correctly and print only time.
-- **Print** is going to check correctness, print time and sorted vector.
+- **PRINT** is going to check correctness, print time and sorted vector.
-- **Animate** is going to show the sorting algorithm working in real time.
+- **ANIMATE** is going to show the sorting algorithm working in real time.

 ## Theoretical time complexities for algorithms
 | Algorithm   	| Best 	| Average 	| Worst